Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-For the uniform it is quite obvious, but what can we say about the lingo ?
-One will agree that each occupation has its « proper words », but let's think further, a person of a specific profession will also express himself in a certain manner.
-Think of a politician, he does not only speaks about economy and education, but also uses some figure of speech, and his discourse is fluid and well conducted; rather of a sportsman or a scientist, for exemple.
+For the uniform, it's quite obvious, but what about the lingo?
+While it's true that each occupation has its 'proper words,' let's dig a little deeper.
+A person in a specific profession not only uses certain terminology but also expresses themselves in a particular way.
+Think of a politician—not only does he speak about topics like the economy and education, but he also employs certain figures of speech, and his discourse is fluid and well-structured.
+Now compare that to the way a sportsman or a scientist might communicate, for example.

-Based on this statement: give us a quote, and we will tell you which profession said it !
+Based on this, give us a quote, and we’ll tell you which profession said it!

 ## Table of Contents